Hendrix-CS/csci285/labs/heart-disease.md

 Use PCA to find the first two principal components.
 The variance of each component explains its "importance" in the decomposition.
 By running `pca = PCA(n_components=2).fit(x)`, you can get back the variance of each component from `pca.explained_variance_`.
 You can then run `pca.transform(x)` to rotate your input features into PCA-1/PCA-2 space.

-* Produce a bar chart (i.e. `sns.barplot`) that plots the components (PCA-1, PCA-2) against their explained variance.
+* Produce a bar chart that plots the components (PCA-1, PCA-2) against their explained variance.
 * Produce a scatter plot of the PCA rotated heart disease data colored by cluster (i.e. K-Means resulting labels).

 Describe how much variance is explained through using these components.